Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 - Block a user.
 - Report a user for one or more reasons.

 ## C.2.
 Non-functional requirements
 - The UI must be easy to navigate for people of all levels of technical proficiency.
 - The system should be available without downtime during the day, having room for downtime during the night.
 - The system should support multiple chats simulatenously.
 - The users information should be stored in a cryptographycally secured way.
+- The system should do regular backups to prevent losses of information
+- The application must be available on mobile devices

 ---
 [Back to main Logbook Page](../hci_logbook.md)